Klutz Action Lawsuit Live in Burlington

 or do you know, you're not learning just now that it upsets your wife.

-Yeah, this one's this is a this is where I feel like I'm on the back foot, just a little.
+this is where I feel like I'm on the back foot, just a little.

 Don't fall over.
+Her reaction,

 as the night goes on, you might hear one of her squeals, and it's quite a squeal.
+And if I guess it's kind of cool.

-Can I interject?
+Can I interrupt?

 You may, give me a moment just to process what I just said.

-All right, now you may interject.
+All right, now you may interrupt.

 I could just say ask him about his childhood, if you would.